-To this end, the Bank maintains a shareholders' help desk manned by dedicated and well-trained relationship managers for an effective resolution of shareholders enquiries and issues.
-Furthermore, the Bank recognises the constructive use of Annual General Meetings (AGM) to communicate with shareholders and encourage their participation.
-Effective dialogue is maintained with the institutional shareholders and Shareholders Associations.
-Overall, the shareholders are fairly treated, given equal access to information, and availed full voting and participatory right.
+Our Bank Secretariat maintains an investor relations desk for an effective resolution of shareholders enquiries and issues.
+The Bank has also retained the services of a leading Corporate Registrar, First Registrars Nigeria Limited, to ensure a seamless Shareholders management process.
+Effective dialogue is similarly maintained with the institutional shareholders and shareholders associations.
+Overall, the shareholders have been fairly treated, given equal access to information and availed full voting and participatory rights.

-5.2.
+5.3.
 Relationship with other Stakeholders